JKanadys01/Engineering_Thesis/README.md

 The desktop application:
 - Receives real-time data from the device
-- Visualizes the orientation and gestures in a 3D simulation
+- Visualizes the orientation and gestures in a 3D
 - Displays raw sensor readings for debugging

 ## 🎯 Features